xiix0/scam/README.md

-Try to value useful qualities in one who loves you.
+Go to a movie tonight.
+Darkness becomes you.